Sendo83/a-maze-ingly-puzzle/README.md

 ```
 node /path/to/a-maze-ingly-puzzle/app.js /path/to/testMap "object_to_collect"
 ```
-Here is an example using a predefined map:
+Here it is an example using a predefined map:
 ```
 node app.js ./testMap/map.json 2 "Knife" "Potted Plant" "Cigarettes"
 ```